aichemydev/Wring_docs/docs/tutorial-basics/Installation.md

 # Installation

-The installation page contains quick instructions for installing the Wring Interceptor for Selenium and Cypress for its supported languages.
+For the latest instructions on how to install Wring Interceptor, please visit our installation page.
+You'll find quick instructions for installing Wring Interceptor for Selenium and Cypress in the languages that we support.

 This is also where you can access your `TG_TOKEN`